 All staff and visitors will be:

-Subject to Safer Recruitment processes and checks whether new staff, supply staff, contractors, volunteers etc..
+Subject to Safer Recruitment processes and checks whether new staff, supply staff, contractors, volunteers etc.

 Expected to behave in accordance with the staff Code of Conduct and the guidance provided in relevant government documents.